DangLab-CQMU/resTMe/README.md

 # resTMe

-`resTMe` is an R package for performing Gene Set Enrichment Analysis (GSEA) and calculating MP scores with built-in mouse and human gene set files.
+`resTMe` is an R package for performing Gene Set Enrichment Analysis (GSEA) and calculating MP scores with built-in mouse and human intramural meta-program (MP) gene set files.
 It provides a streamlined workflow for processing differentially expressed genes (DEGs), running GSEA, and visualizing results.

 ## Installation